fire1ce/3os.org/docs/infrastructure/proxmox/igpu-split-passthrough.md

 ## Introduction

 Intel Integrated Graphics (iGPU) is a GPU that is integrated into the CPU.
 The GPU is a part of the CPU and is used to render graphics.
-Proxmox may be configured to use iGPU passthrough to VM to allow the VM to use the iGPU for hardware acceleration for example using video encoding/decoding and Transcoding for series like Plex and Emby.
+Proxmox may be configured to use iGPU split passthrough to VM to allow the VM to use the iGPU for hardware acceleration for example using video encoding/decoding and Transcoding for series like Plex and Emby.
 This guide will show you how to configure Proxmox to use iGPU passthrough to VM.

 !!!
 Warning ""